Mac Mathunjwa: Career

+From 1989 to 1992 he starred alongside Menzi Ngubane, Daphney Hlomuka and veteran Don Eric Mlangeni amongst others in the popular Zulu drama series titled Ubambo Lwami, where he played the role of an antagonist terrorising the character of Mazwi (played by Menzi Ngubane).
 In 2008, Mathunjwa acted in the SABC1 mini-series uGugu no Andile.
 The musical serial is based on the Shakespearean play Romeo and Juliet.
-In 2010, he joined the cast of popular soapie Generations and played the role of "Mawande's Father" for some episodes.
-In 2010, he played the role of "Tat'Ngcobo aka Vuzi" in the SABC1 drama series Home Affairs.
+In 2010, he joined the cast of popular soap Generations and played the role of 'Mawande's Father' for some episodes.
+In 2010, he played the role of 'Tat'Ngcobo aka Vuzi' in the SABC1 drama series Home Affairs.
 The show became very popular where he continued to play the role for four seasons until 2013.

-In 2011, he joined the SABC1 drama serial Intsika and starred as "Tshibaphi".
+In 2011, he joined the SABC1 drama serial Intsika and starred as 'Tshibaphi'.
 Later in the same year, he acted in the serial Home Sweet Home.
-However, his most popular role came through the SABC1 comedy series Khululeka when he played the role of "Oupa".
-After quitting Home Affairs, he joined the fifth season of eKasi: Our Stories and played the role of "Tata".
-In 2014, he played the role of "Bab' Jacob" in the eighth season of soapie Soul City.
+However, his most popular role came through the SABC1 comedy series Khululeka when he played the role of 'Oupa'.
+After quitting Home Affairs, he joined the fifth season of eKasi: Our Stories and played the role of 'Tata'.
+In 2014, he played the role of 'Bab' Jacob' in the eighth season of the soap Soul City.

-In 2016, he joined season two of SABC1 sitcom Sgudi 'Snaysi and played the role of "Derek".
-In 2017, he played the supportive role of "Rev Phiri" in the SABC2 drama series Bone of My Bones.
-In 2019, he appeared in the 1Magic thriller serial iThemba with the role of "Tat'Mkhokheli".
+In 2016, he joined season two of SABC1 sitcom Sgudi 'Snaysi and played the role of 'Derek'.
+In 2017, he played the supportive role of 'Rev Phiri' in the SABC2 drama series Bone of My Bones.
+In 2019, he appeared in the 1Magic thriller serial iThemba with the role of 'Tat'Mkhokheli'.
 Apart from that, he also acted in the short film Uzozwa Ngami.

 As a prolific musician, he composed songs for many local groups, such as; the Soul Brothers, Amadodana Ase Wesile, Abigail Kubheka, and Mpharanyana Radebe.
 In humanitarian works, he was part of the process of building and strengthening the Living Legends Legacy Fraternity Trust, conducted by the Department of Sport, Arts and Culture.
-In December 2020, he attended the national summit as well.
-He owned the film production company called "Mathunjwa Film Production".
+In December 2020, he attended the national summit.
+He owned a film production company called Mathunjwa Film Production.